 Is Rolling Resistance the Same as Friction?

 These two terms are usually used interchangeably.
 In fact, the rolling resistance is a form of friction.
 The rolling resistance is a force that opposes the rolling of an object, in our case - tires.
-The definition of fear is the resistance encountered when one body is moved in contact with another.
+The definition of friction is the resistance encountered when one body is moved in contact with another.
 So, basically, the two terms are somewhat synonymous.

 Does Rain Increase Rolling Resistance?